Abhishek15016/skillswap/README.md

 # Skill Swap Platform

-A modern web application ]developed by Team CodeX for Odoo Hackathon where users can exchange skills by sending and accepting swap requests, with real-time chat functionality after a request is accepted.
+A modern web application  where users can exchange skills by sending and accepting swap requests, with real-time chat functionality after a request is accepted.
 The platform includes an admin dashboard for managing users and requests.

 ## 🚀 Live Demo